Let me announce my new favorite way to eat chicken. Its beauty comes from the mixture of vegetables and sauce infused with aromatic saffron.

 I cut the chicken breast in half horizontally to cook quickly and evenly in grass fed butter.
 This is done in a separate pan.
 Sorry you have 2 pans to clean up but it makes a more flavorful dish.

 Once the chicken is browned the pan is deglazed with either white wine or stock and combined with the saffron flavored vegetables..
 The wine gives the dish a slightly acidic taste which balances the tomatoes, but if it’s not part of your diet the stock is fine.

 I use grass fed butter to cook the chicken because I love the taste and it browns the chicken nicely.
 For years we were told butter was bad for us but now we know better.
 As it turns out the fatty acids in butter have major health benefits.(1).
 Grass fed butter is high in the fatty acid CLA (conjugated linoleic acid).
 It can help with fat loss (2).
 If butter isn’t part of you diet, saute the chicken in ghee or olive oil.
 If using olive oil keep the temperature on low to prevent the oil from oxidizing.

-The big bold flavors and many vegetables in this dish make it incredibly satisfying.
+The complex flavors and many vegetables in this dish make it incredibly satisfying.
 You won’t need to eat more than 4 ounces of chicken here, which is enough.
 I always aim for my plate to be 70% vegetables.
-Having lots of good tasting veggies to go along with your protein makes it easy.
+Having lots of good tasting veggies to go along with your protein makes it to stay nourished.